Child Care Choices: Weighing the Pros and Cons of Nannies and Day Care

 - The parent becomes the employer.
-Having a household employee who makes over $1800 a year means you pay taxes.
-It also means you can claim child care expenses toward dependent care flexible spending accounts (if you have that workplace benefit).
-"Making it legal" can often cost above the agreed to hourly rate.
-In addition, nannies are often full-time employees, depending on a weekly paycheck.
-So there is an obligation to pay them for sick time, vacation days -- and time you might take the kids to Nana's.
+Having a household employee who makes over $1,900 a year means you pay taxes.
+It also means you can take advantage of tax breaks via the Child Care Tax Credit (IRS Form 2441) and/or dependent care flexible spending accounts (if you have that workplace benefit).
+It's important to remember that paying "on the books" can often cost above the agreed to hourly rate because you have to account for the taxes you will pay as a household employer.
+You also need to think about things like sick time and vacation days, as your nanny should be allowed some paid time off throughout the year.
 It's best to talk this out up front and put your agreement in a nanny contract.
 Remember, you are the employer and you should commit to ongoing supervision and feedback for your nanny.

 Let's face it, this is one of the hardest decisions out there.
 So, how do the experts think you should choose?
 Think about your child.
 What is his or her temperament, personality and experience with transitions?
 Does he have any special needs?
 What makes the most sense for your schedule and your finances?
 Which of these weigh most heavily?